 Disaggregated by: a. task order; b. supply chain level (global or in-country); c. tracer product.
-Purpose: This indicator tracks products lost due to expiry while under the control of the project in a warehouse controlled by GHSC-PSM, including global regional distribution centers and in-country medical stores.
+Purpose: Loss id defined as when products are rendered unusuable or missing.
+It occurs when costs were incurred for items that cannot or can no longer be used to achieve a health outcome.
+This indicator tracks products lost due to expiry while under the control of the project in a warehouse controlled by GHSC-PSM, including global regional distribution centers and in-country medical stores.
 It is a key indicator for monitoring good warehouse and distribution practices, such as "first expired first out" (FEFO).